kkamkou/gitmostwanted.com/Readme.md

 [![Coverage Status](https://coveralls.io/repos/github/kkamkou/gitmostwanted.com/badge.svg?branch=HEAD)](https://coveralls.io/github/kkamkou/gitmostwanted.com?branch=HEAD)

 # gitmostwanted
-Advanced explorer of github.com.
+Advanced explore of github.com.
 The main goal is to highlight the most interesting repositories and exclude others.
 You can find some concepts in the [Wiki](https://github.com/kkamkou/gitmostwanted.com/wiki).

 ## Donation
 If you would like to help the project, please consider these topics: